skulpt/skulpt/simpledata.rst

     print(remainder)

-So 7 divided by 3 is 2 with 1 left over.
+So 7 divided by 3 is 2 with a remainder of 1.

 The modulus operator turns out to be surprisingly useful.
 For example, you can check whether one number is divisible by another---if ``x % y`` is zero, then ``x`` is divisible by ``y``.
 Also, you can extract the right-most digit or digits from a number.
 For example, ``x % 10`` yields the right-most digit of ``x`` (in base 10).
 Similarly ``x % 100`` yields the last two digits.

 Finally, returning to our time example, the remainder operator is extremely useful for doing conversions, say from seconds, to hours, minutes and seconds.
-If we start with a number of seconds, say 7322, the following program uses integer division and remainder to convert to an easier form.
+If we start with a number of seconds, say 7684, the following program uses integer division and remainder to convert to an easier form.
+Step through it to be sure you understand how the division and remainder operators are being used to compute the correct values.

-.. activecode:: ch02_19
+.. visualizer:: ch02_19_codelens
-    :nocanvas:

-    total_secs = 7322
+    total_secs = 7684
     hours = total_secs // 3600
     secs_still_remaining = total_secs % 3600
     minutes =  secs_still_remaining // 60